berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 ![total_network](images/comm_sent/char_dist_Slytherin.png)
 ![total_network](images/comm_sent/comm_dist_Slytherin.png)
-**_Results_**: The character sentiment distribution on average following something close to a normal distribution leaning towads the negative end with most characters from -0.05--.15.
+The character sentiment distribution on average following something close to a normal distribution leaning towads the negative end with most characters from -0.05--.15.
 The communities detectected obtain a negative average sentiment value.
 This doesn't reflec the wordcloud drawn for the house where there was frequent occuring of negative words.
 Overall this accepts te stereotype of Slytherins:  Ambition, resourcefulness and determination.
 An association with villainous characters and elitism has given Slytherin the reputation of being an evil house.
 Resulting in an overall negative stereotype.

 _The tables show the top words based on their TF-IDF values, for the happiest and saddest communities based on the VADER sentiment analysis._